 The effect of thermosonication at pasteurization temperatures on survival of total and thermophilic bacteria such as Geobacillus stearothermophilus, Anoxybacillus flavithermus, and Bacillus subtilis in both batch and continuous systems was studied.
 Results showed that thermosonication successfully reduced thermophilic bacterial cells but not spores.
 Moreover, the cell reductions observed may not have an impact on milk product quality.
 Thermosonication along with pasteurization successfully improved the milk microbial quality along with other quality indicators such as pH and free fatty acid (FFA) content.
 Milk shelf life was extended by 2 weeks and minimal changes in consumer acceptance of milk were observed.
 Thus, thermosonication along with pasteurization could be used to improve milk quality and shelf life and decrease the viscosity of milk concentrates.

 Deshpande, Vidita, "Effect of Thermosonication on Viscosity of Milk Concentrates and Milk Quality and Shelf Life" (2020).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 7793.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .